Professor and Program Coordinator, Health Systems Management, Fanshawe College

 Rachel Barker is the CEO and Co-Founder of Novametra.
 She brings a systems-level perspective shaped by 15+ years of experience across Canada’s digital health ecosystem, spanning public sector, private sector, care delivery organizations, and consulting.
-Her background includes leadership of regional and national digital transformation work, including health information exchange and interoperability initiatives and the design and implementation of human-centered digital health tools and platforms
+Her background includes leadership of regional and national digital transformation work, including health information exchange and interoperability initiatives and the design and implementation of human-centered digital health tools and platforms.

 Dr. Radica Bissoondial is a healthcare leader and educator with foundational experience in sciences, senior care, and research.

 Dr. Bissoondial has a Bachelor of Science (Toronto Metropolitan University), Master of Health Administration (University of Phoenix), Master of Education (Queen’s University) and Doctor of Health Administration (University of Phoenix).
 She also has an Adult Education certificate (Seneca College) and Health Care Administrative certificate (D’Youville College).
+Dr. Bissoondial is credential as a Certified in Health Information Management (CHIM) Professional with CCHIM/CHIMA.

 Dr. Bissoondial philosophy of education is that learning is continuous and built on collaboration and applied pedagogy of knowledge transfer and application to workforce.